meonkeys/2019-rpi-talk/slides.md

 By [Adam Monsen](http://adammonsen.com), Senior Director of Engineering at [C-SATS, Inc.](https://www.csats.com)

 SpeakerNote: Hello!
 I'm Adam.
 I run engineering and data science at C-SATS, the Seattle-based health care pioneer in objective measurement and improvement of surgeon technical skill.
 C-SATS is now a part of the Johnson & Johnson Institute.
+I'm also a co-founder of [SeaGL](https://seagl.org/), the Seattle GNU/Linux Conference.
+This year SeaGL turns six!

 Welcome!